-- in response to detection of the indication to open the at least one file in the at least one folder, cause retrieval of the at least one file via the at least one network for permitting display of the at least one file at the second node. - 4.
-The apparatus of claim 3, wherein the apparatus is configured such that the indicia associated with the at least one email address includes an alias associated with the at least one email address. - 5.
-The apparatus of claim 3, wherein the apparatus is 15 configured such that the indicia associated with the at least one email address includes the at least one email address. - 6.
-The apparatus of claim 3, wherein the apparatus is configured such that the at least one first interface and the at least one second interface are separate windows that are 20 displayed utilizing a single web page. - 7.
-The apparatus of claim 3, wherein the one or more processors execute the instructions to:
+4. The apparatus of claim 3, wherein the apparatus is configured such that the indicia associated with the at least one email address includes an alias associated with the at 25 least one email address.

+5. The apparatus of claim 3, wherein the apparatus is configured such that the indicia associated with the at least one email address includes the at least one email address.

+6. The apparatus of claim 3, wherein the apparatus is 30 configured such that the at least one first interface and the at least one second interface are separate windows that are displayed utilizing a single web page.

+7. The apparatus of claim 3, wherein the one or more processors execute the instructions to:

-receive, from the second node via the at least one network, an indication of a selection of the reference to the at 25 least one folder; and cause, at the second node, display of the at least one folder, utilizing third hypertext markup language-equipped code.
+- receive, from the second node via the at least one network, an indication of a selection of the reference to the at least one folder; and - cause, at the second node, display of the at least one folder, utilizing third hypertext markup language- 40 equipped code that is sent via the at least one network to the second node.